5 Best Roku Chinese Channels to Watch TV Shows, Movies and More

 Since it’s a global service, there are some great Mandarin-language channels complete with subtitle options to help the beginner, intermediate or advanced learner practice Chinese listening and reading skills.

-Let’s look at how Roku provides for the Chinese learner so well, and get you started learning Chinese with Roku today!
+In this post, I’ll show you how Roku provides for the Chinese learner so well, and get you started learning Chinese with Roku today!

 How Can Roku Help Me Improve My Chinese?